kharinipreetha-afk/SLA-Tracking-Excel-Project/README.md

 - **Scalability across telecallers**
 - **Reporting-ready structure (Power BI compatible)**

+#Excel web compatibility
+*No heavy VBA dependency
+*cloud-Friendly
+*shareable
+*operationally realistic
 No VBA macros are required for core SLA logic — ensuring transparency and maintainability.
+---

+## Live Usage & Operational Scale

+- This SLA tracking system has been **actively used in live operations for over 2 months and is still in continuous use**
+- The sheet is currently used by **6–7 telecallers simultaneously** for daily lead tracking and SLA monitoring
+- The logic has remained stable with **no formula failures or structural issues**
+- Designed to support multi-user operational workflows without dependency on complex macros
+- Successfully handles real-world scenarios such as follow-ups, SLA breaches, conversions, and billing references
+- Bill copies are **hyperlinked directly** in the sheet for quick access and audit traceability

+This confirms the system is **production-running and operationally validated**, not a one-time or sample project.
 ---

 ## End-to-End Workflow